-- A. In case parents bring the student to the hospital of their choice, these are the following documents to be submitted to the school clinic for medical reimbursement.
+- A. In case parents brought the student to their hospital of choice these are the following documents to be submitted to the school clinic for medical reimbursement.

 - 1. Medical Certificate

 - 2. Incident Report

 - 3. Police Report (if applicable)

-- Original copy of Official Receipts of Medicines/Supplies/Hospital Bills/Professional Fees
+- 4. Original copy of Official Receipts of Medicines/Supplies/Hospital Bills/Professional Fees

 - 5. Medical Abstract (if admitted)

 - 6. Operating Room Record (if operation done)

 - 7. Photocopy of Laboratory Results & Diagnostic Procedures.

-- 8. Photocopy of School ID
+- 8. Photocopy of School ID.

-Once accomplished, school nurse will forward and process the documents in the Accounting Office.
-Parents will follow up the said reimbursement to the Accounting Office.
+Once accomplished, School Nurse will forward & submit the documents to the Accounting Office.
+Parents will follow up the said reimbursement at the Accounting Office.

 B. In case the student/employee is brought to affiliated hospitals such as The Medical City South Luzon and Sta.
-Rosa Hospital & Medical Center, the school will automatically shoulder the medical expenses based on coverage written in the student/medical insurance policy.
-In this case, the documents needed are Incident Report and photocopy of Student ID.
+Rosa Hospital & Medical Center, the school will automatically shoulder the medical expenses based on the coverage written in the medical insurance policy.
+In this case, the documents needed are Incident Report and photocopy of ID of the student or employee.